AYJACKSON-ICS4U/20time-log-due-every-saturday-night-TheAliFahd/README.md

 We want to create an app on which there's lots of room for expanision in the future.
 We are trying to figure out now how much we need to learn in order to accomplish one of these.
 Also, we have started looking at Java videos.

+#### 10/21/2017
+I decided to switch my project to something else.
+It would appear that I would be more successful in comepleting this.
+I have just been registered on Rosetta Stone for an online Chinese learning program.
+I hope to learn a basic amount of this language by the end of my 20 Time Project.
+I've started off with the very basics, aka learning small words.